 This item is automatically set up by cf chip command.
 Therefore, you don't have to set up this item when your processor can be specified by cf chip command.
 If your processor is not supported by cf chip command (when you select "other" for the configuration item), you need to set up proper value for cf isfr command.

-Refer to cf chip section to determine if your processor is supported by cf chip command or not.
+'''

-M> cf isfr=<address>..<address> [,<address>..<address>]
+M> cf isfr=<address>..<address>

+[,<address>]

+'''